BhavyeMathur/goopylib-v1/README.md

 ### Projects made using Goopy

 As these are entire projects with a lot of code and non-goopy elements, I have not supplied the code.
-But, if you want to look at example projects with code, skip to the next section 'Examples'.
+But, if you want to look at example projects with code, skip to the 'Examples' section.

 **1. A Pac-Man Recreation**